MosenzonTal/DevOpsDaily/README.md

 **DevOpsDaily is a simple RESTful API application to provide access to a database of users and performing various actions on it.**

-For simplicity, the database will be stored as a simple JSON file in the following format:
+For simplicity, the database will be stored as a simple JSON file in the following format:<br>
 *users.json*:
 ```json
 {